pipipengn/Car-Sharing-Rental-App/README.md

 ## Blob Service

-Realized the management of user photos and driver licenses
+Realized the CRUD of user photos and driver licenses

 Using AWS S3 pre-signed URL and realized upload photo directly to S3 from frontend